2023-2024 Brain-Computer Interface & Robotics

 The system uses an 8-channel OpenBCI Cyton board with dry electrode leads, positioned at FP1, FP2, C3, C4, P7, P8, O1, and O2.
 The board communicates wirelessly with the computer, ensuring maximum usability and minimal interference.

 A RNN model processes the brainwaves to identify three distinct states: Open, Closed, or None.
 This third state helps reduce noise and improves accuracy.
-Commands are then sent to servo motors via Arduino for precise control.
+Commands are then sent to servo motors via Arduino for precise control of the prosthetic hand movements.

 OpenBCI Headset